centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ## Step 2: Set up the database replication

-An active-passive MariaDB cluster will be set up so that your data is synchronized in real time.
+An active-passive database cluster will be set up so that your data is synchronized in real time.

+* If one of your databases contains data, it must become the active database node.
+* If both your databases are blank, either can be the active node.

 **Note**: unless otherwise stated, each of the following steps must be run on both database nodes.